Serf 2: Filming

 The filming took place in Saint Petersburg, which was ideal for simulating that time.
 Magnificent balls were filmed in the Marble Palace, a dance hall and a library in the House of Architects and the House of Scientists, and scenes on the water were filmed on the Neva and the Griboyedov Canal.

 Release

 The premiere was originally scheduled for December 21, 2023, but was then postponed to January 1, 2024.

 Marketing

 The first teaser trailer and a teaser poster for the New Year's comedy Serf 2 with a release date have been published.

 Theatrical

-Serf 2 held its world premiere at the Karo 11 October cinema center on New Arbat Avenue in Moscow on December 21, 2023.

-It is scheduled to be theatrically released by Central Partnership in the Russian Federation on January 1, 2024.
+Serf 2 premiered at the Karo 11 October cinema center on New Arbat Avenue in Moscow on December 21, 2023.
+The film was theatrically released by Central Partnership in the Russian Federation on January 1, 2024.

 Reception

 The film was commercially successful, grossing ₽3.8 billion at the box office, against its ₽768 million budget.